-This highly contagious disease began as an isolated episode of respiratory disease in one state, and has now become a nationwide health concern for all dogs.
+This highly contagious disease started as an isolated case of respiratory disease in one state, and has now become a nationwide health concern for all dogs.

-- Dogs have no natural immunity to Dog Flu because it is a newer virus.
+- Dogs have no natural immunity to Dog Flu because it’s a newer virus.

-- This virus is easily spread by mobile dogs, like rescue dogs or ones that travel and move with their owners.
+- This virus is easily spread by dogs who move around a lot, like rescue dogs or ones that travel and move with their owners.
 This is how Dog Flu has spread from state to state.

-- Many dogs are boarded, go to daycare, or visit grooming facilities where close contact to other dogs puts them at high risk.
+- Many dogs are boarded, go to daycare, or visit groomers where close contact to other dogs puts them at high risk.

-- Direct contact: when dogs kiss, lick or nuzzle each other
+- From direct contact, when dogs kiss, lick or nuzzle each other

-- Contaminated objects: doggie bowls, toys, doorknobs or clothing
+- From contaminated objects like food and water bowls, toys, doorknobs or clothing

-- Human touch: hands of pet owners, veterinary clinic staff or shelter workers
+- Human touch, like the hands of pet owners, veterinary clinic staff or shelter workers can infect dogs

 Prevention Keeps Them Safe

-To keep pets safe, more pet care facilities are requiring Dog Flu vaccinations for all dogs, similar to requirements for Bordetella–another highly contagious pathogen that causes respiratory disease.
+To keep pets safe, more pet care facilities are requiring Dog Flu vaccinations for all dogs, similar to requirements for Bordetella (kennel cough) — another highly contagious pathogen that causes respiratory disease.